SaurabhSukant75/whiskey_clustering/README.md

-# Project Title :- Classiﬁcation of Scotch Whiskeys based on their ﬂavour characteristics by using Spectral Co-Clustering algorithm.
-Scotch whisky is prized for its complexity and  variety of ﬂavors in the regions of Scotland.
+# Project Title :- <H>Classiﬁcation of Scotch Whiskeys based on their ﬂavour characteristics by using Spectral Co-Clustering algorithm.
+Scotch whisky is prized for its complexity and  variety of ﬂavors in the regions of Scotland.</H>